dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> If the user requesting this resource does not have full authority then only the first seven properties will be included, as other properties are considered sensitive information.
+> If the user requesting this resource does not have full authority then only properties which are not considered sensitive will be included.

 To get information about the system context only, i.e. `contextPath` and `userAgent`, you can make a GET request to the below URL.
 JSON and